 Another top expert gives Nature's Variety Instinct Raw Chicken Formula a perfect 5-paw rating.
 The medallions are formed from two types of poultry (turkey and chicken), organ meats (liver and heart) and ground chicken bone -- all foods cats evolved to eat in the wild.
 (It's suitable for dogs, too.)

 Nature's Variety Instinct adds a small amount -- less than 5 percent -- of fruits and vegetables as natural sources of vitamins and minerals.
 It adds no artificial nutrients.

 Cat owners rave about it.
 Several say their older cats are playing like kittens again, and their sickly cats with irritable bowel disease or diabetes have returned to health after switching to Nature's Variety Instinct raw food.
 One says her newly adopted cat "went from a skinny cat with a dry brittle coat on kibble at the shelter to a full healthy weight with an amazing silky coat in a matter of days" on Nature's Variety Instinct raw.
 Some owners say their cats wouldn't eat it, but others preach patience -- transitioning a cat from dry or canned to raw food can take a while.

 One pet food reviewer notes that Nature's Variety Instinct raw foods are made in Nebraska, using all USDA-approved ingredients (except lamb from New Zealand and rabbit from China) and no genetically modified ingredients.
-Nature's Variety says its rabbit comes "from a trusted supplier in China," is regularly inspected by its own Ph.D. food scientist with extra testing at an independent U.S. lab, and Nature's Variety has inspected the Chinese facility.
+Nature's Variety says its rabbit comes "from a trusted supplier in China," which is regularly inspected by its own Ph.D food scientist with extra testing at an independent U.S. lab, and it has inspected the Chinese facility.

-Review: Nature's Variety Cat Food, Susan Thixton, Updated May 2011
+Review: Nature's Variety Cat Food, Susan Thixton, As of January 2014

 Review: Raw Food Products, Editors of IBDKitties.net, Not Dated